Dermatomyositis (dur-muh-toe-my-uh-SY-tis) is an uncommon inflammatory disease marked by muscle weakness and a distinctive skin rash.

 Possible complications of dermatomyositis include:

 - Difficulty swallowing.
-If the muscles in your esophagus are affected, you can have problems swallowing (dysphagia), which can cause weight loss and malnutrition.
+If the muscles in your esophagus are affected, you can have problems swallowing, which can cause weight loss and malnutrition.

 - Aspiration pneumonia.
-Difficulty swallowing can also cause you to breathe food or liquids, including saliva, into your lungs (aspiration).
+Difficulty swallowing can also cause you to breathe food or liquids, including saliva, into your lungs.

 - Breathing problems.
 If the condition affects your chest muscles, you might have breathing problems, such as shortness of breath.

-Dermatomyositis may cause other conditions or put you at higher risk of developing them, including:
+Dermatomyositis might cause other conditions or put you at higher risk of developing them, including:

 - Raynaud's phenomenon.
 This condition causes your fingers, toes, cheeks, nose and ears to turn pale when exposed to cold temperatures.

 - Other connective tissue diseases.
-Other conditions, such as lupus, rheumatoid arthritis, scleroderma and Sjogren's syndrome, can occur with dermatomyositis (overlap syndromes).
+Other conditions — such as lupus, rheumatoid arthritis, scleroderma and Sjogren's syndrome — can occur with dermatomyositis.

 - Cardiovascular disease.
-Dermatomyositis can cause heart muscle inflammation (myocarditis).
-In a small number of people who have dermatomyositis, congestive heart failure and heart arrhythmias develop.
+Dermatomyositis can cause heart muscle inflammation.
+In a small number of people who have dermatomyositis, congestive heart failure and heart rhythm problems develop.

 - Lung disease.
 Interstitial lung disease can occur with dermatomyositis.
-Interstitial lung disease refers to a group of disorders that cause scarring (fibrosis) of lung tissue, making the lungs stiff and inelastic.
-Signs and symptoms include a dry cough and shortness of breath.
+Interstitial lung disease refers to a group of disorders that cause scarring of lung tissue, making the lungs stiff and inelastic.
+Signs include a dry cough and shortness of breath.

 - Cancer.
-Dermatomyositis in adults has been linked to an increased likelihood of developing cancer, particularly of the cervix, lungs, pancreas, breasts, ovaries and gastrointestinal tract.
-Risk of cancer increases with age, although it appears to level off three years or so after a diagnosis of dermatomyositis.
-Dermatomyositis can also develop after you receive a diagnosis of cancer.
+Dermatomyositis in adults has been linked to an increased likelihood of developing cancer, particularly ovarian cancer in women.
+Risk of cancer appears to level off three years or so after a diagnosis of dermatomyositis.

 - Blood analysis.
-A blood test will let your doctor know if you have elevated levels of muscle enzymes, such as creatine kinase (CK) and aldolase.
-Increased CK and aldolase levels can indicate muscle damage.
+A blood test will let your doctor know if you have elevated levels of muscle enzymes that can indicate muscle damage.
 A blood test can also detect autoantibodies associated with different symptoms of dermatomyositis, which can help in determining the best medication and treatment.